Advanced Financial Accounting

 - explain the accounting issues relating to segmented reporting;

 - demonstrate awareness of ethical and professional standards and responsibilities of financial management professionals.

-Murray W. Hilton.
+Darrell Herauf and Murray W. Hilton.
 Modern Advanced Accounting in Canada, latest Canadian edition.
-McGraw-Hill Ryerson, Toronto, or equivalent.
+McGraw-Hill Ryerson, Toronto.

-Only Faculty of Commerce and Business approved calculators may be used for tests and examinations
+Only Faculty of Commerce and Business Administration approved calculators may be used for tests and examinations.

 Course Guidelines for previous years are viewable by selecting the version desired.
 If you took this course and do not see a listing for the starting semester / year of the course, consider the previous version as the applicable version.

 These are for current course guidelines only.
 For a full list of archived courses please see https://www.bctransferguide.ca

 |Langara College (LANG)||LANG FMGT 3121 (3)|

 |Trinity Western University (TWU)||TWU BUSI 421 (3)|